SamuelEarl/fanny-pack-ui-old/src/routes/select.svelte.md

 ---

 ## Additional Notes
-This component will fill the width of its parent container.
-So if you want it to be narrower, then you will have to set its parent container to be narrower.
+This component will fill the width of its parent element.
+So if you want a `<Select />` component to be narrower, then you will have to set its parent element to be narrower.
+It is recommended to set the width of this component's parent element to a reasonable width to fit the text of the menu items (i.e. the options).
+If the text for any of the options is too long, then it will be cut off.
+But the user can still hover over the option and the entire text will be displayed in a popup tooltip.

 <script lang="ts">